PattrayusC/WordLadderBFS/README.md

 A Java program word ladder that had 2 functionality.
 The first is to solve a word ladder puzzle that begins with two words, the other is to find any word from the input substring.

 1.)
-Solve a word ladder puzzle that begins with two words in .txt by using BFS from JGraphT 2.)
-Find a word in .txt from the input string
+Solve a word ladder puzzle that begins with two words in .txt by using BFS from JGraphT.

+2.)
+Find a word in .txt from the input string.

 ## Installation